Euphredes/Greanleaf/README.txt

            Mission

 IV.
-To Work wherever my Critical Thinking skills can facilitate Contemporary
-Solutions.
-In my Life's Work, I will make Empirical decisions with the combined understanding of Creative
-Thinking, Psychology, and Philosophy to describe and demonstrate: key patterns.
+To work wherever my critical thinking skills can facilitate contemporary solutions.
+In my life's work, I will make empirical decisions with the combined understanding of creative thinking, psychology, philosophy, and action to describe and demonstrate: key patterns.

            Strengths

 V.
 Machine Learning in Python and R.
-Optimization in Python and AMPL.
+Constrained Optimization in Python and AMPL.
-Back-end Programming in Python.
+Backend programming in Python.
 Familiar with SQL and Bash.
-Psychological and Philosophical
+Psychological and philosophical
- awareness of the Human Condition.
+ awareness of the human condition.
-Passionate about Authenticity,
+Passionate about authenticity,
- Fordism, Caretaking, and Nobility.
+ Fordism, caretaking, and nobility.
-Secure and Silent with the
+Secure and silent with the
- Determination to Speak Assertively, yet Caringly when Necessary.
+ determination to speak assertively, yet caringly when necessary.
-I say: any Try deserves as much
+I say: any try deserves as much respect as the complaints.
- Respect as the Complaints.
-I give anyone my Honesty because I am not a Coward over what One may do with it.
+I give anyone my honesty because I am not a coward over what one may do with it.
-I walk Poetry Outside by serious means.
+I walk poetry outside by serious means.
-I walk Industrial Engineering
+I walk industrial engineering
- Outside by serious means.
+ outside by serious means.
-I Ambulate with the Intension of it not being Circular, as though the ground-floor of America were some
+I ambulate with the intension of it not being circular, as though the ground-floor of America were some
  Masonic Puzzle.